See why 4thWay now accepts ethical ads.

 Lendwise are looking for responsible students, because, if the applicants have arrears and bad debts, they believe the “solution is not access to more debt.”

 As with standard personal loans, Lendwise’s loan-application assessments begin with credit data and affordability, using mainly one credit-reference agency.
-This is normal, although we do prefer to see at least two, including one from Experian or Equifax, which we considered to have the best data when we did a data review a few years ago.
+This is normal, although we do prefer to see at least two, including one from Experian or Equifax, which we considered to have the best data when we did a data review some years ago.

 Their assessments are set apart from other lenders by looking at where the borrower has previously studied and what they studied, relevant work experience, and the baseline salaries already achieved and sustained.
-Looking to the future, they consider ranking tables of universities where the borrower is about to study again and typical time to get a job after studying there.

 Their processes for going after bad debts is well-structured, and they have sufficient staff to work on them.
 They are reassuringly quick to recognise arrears and other problems as bad debts.